-Internet and online security 71
+Internet and online security /1

-First steps on the net 71
+First steps on the net .

-Protecting your computer .
 71

+Protecting your computer 71

-Choose an Internet Service Provider .
-7
+Choose an Internet Service Provider 71

-Network connections .
-73
+Network connections 73

-Surf the Net! .
+Surf the Net!
 75

-Security .
-75
+Security 75

+Playing Blu-Ray or DVD movies 82

 Getting started...

 - · Useful information on caring for your computer and your health - · Where to find the power button, ports and connectors - · Tips and tricks for using the touchpad and keyboard - · How to create recovery backups - Guidelines for connecting to a network and using Bluetooth - · Information on using Acer's bundled software